Application Information

 Preference signaling

-Duke Dermatology is participating in the ERAS supplemental application for the 2021-2022 application cycle.
+Duke Dermatology is participating in the ERAS supplemental application for the 2023-2024 application cycle.
 Applicants who choose to use the supplemental application may use one of their tokens to indicate significant interest in our program.
-Duke medical students and students who have rotated in our department do not need to give us a token.
+Applicants, including Duke Medical Students and students who have rotated in our department, who choose to use the supplemental application may use one of their tokens to indicate significant interest in our program.
 All applications will be thoroughly reviewed regardless of whether a token was given, however the token can help to distinguish an interested applicant from another with similar experiences, interests, and credentials.

 Pre- and post- interview communication